 Although uncommon, medication-induced neuropathies are critical to identify because of potential reversibility and limitation of toxicity.
 Numerous medications have well-established neuropathy links, but many others have only occasional temporal associations.
-New neuropathy-inducing medications are continually approved, for example, the rheumatoid arthritis drug leflunomide and tumor necrosis alpha inhibitors.
+New neuropathy-inducing medications are continually approved, for example, the rheumatoid arthritis drug leflunomide.
 The importance of some, such as phenytoin, is likely overestimated.
 Peripheral neuropathy from chronic drug exposure is more problematic to establish, and the association with idiopathic neuropathy and statin drugs is a prime example.
 Dr. Louis Weimer of Columbia University discusses the best evidence available for neuropathy and many commonly used medications.